-If you only break from the beach for one day, head to the beautifully restored English Harbour to loll around Nelson's Dockyard National Park.
-The naval dockyard was once the home of the British fleet during the Napoleonic Wars, and it was also the headquarters of Lord Horatio Nelson from 1784 to 1787 (yes, the park is named after that Nelson).
+If you only break from the beach for one day, head to the beautifully restored English Harbour, where you'll find Nelson's Dockyard.
+The naval dockyard was once the home of the British fleet during the Napoleonic Wars, and served as the headquarters of Admiral Horatio Lord Nelson from 1784 to 1787.

 The Dockyard has a laundry list of attractions: There are plenty of restaurants, cafes and shops; the Dockyard Museum, where Nelson's telescope and tea caddy are on display; and Dow's Hill Interpretation Center, where visitors can watch a 15-minute presentation on the history and culture of the island.
 Other Dockyard activities include sightseeing along the marina, relaxing at the nearby beach or taking a trip up to panoramic Shirley Heights.
 You probably can't hit all the dockyard's attractions in one visit, but you can enjoy a fair amount if you plan ahead, which recent visitors highly recommended.
 The park's official website lists all there is to see and do, including special events.

 Nelson's Dockyard is open daily from 8 a.m. to 6 p.m.
 The cost of admission is $8 and covers entry to all sites, including Shirley Heights and Dow's Hill.
 Visit the National Parks Antigua website for more information.

 Wear some comfortable shoes and make the hike from Galleon Beach in English Harbour to the summit of Shirley Heights.
 On a clear day, the panorama (located approximately 492 feet above sea level) affords views of the southern island of Guadeloupe and the active volcano Montserrat, which recent visitors called simply breathtaking.